iconify/website/partials/icon-components/components/transform-flip.md

-You can flip icon horizontally and/or vertically.
+You can flip an icon horizontally and/or vertically.

-One way to do that is to add `[attr]flip` attribute with comma separated values.
+One way to do that is to add `[attr]flip` attribute with comma-separated values.
 Possible values:

 - `[str]horizontal`: flip icon horizontally.
 - `[str]vertical`: flip icon vertically.